johanneskiesel/Comparing-Keyword-Importance-Across-Texts/README.md

 ## Directory Structure
 The method consists of one file [keyword_extraction.py](keyword_extraction.py).
+The data used for the demo run is saved in the /data/ folder.
 Once the method is finished the method will create the following folder structure and output.
-In the /ouptut/ folder you find the csv with the word importance scores.
+In the /ouptut/ folder you find the json with the word importance scores.
 In /output_config/ you find a json specify all the parameters used to produce the csv.

 ```
 .
 ├── keyword_extraction.py
 ├── output
-│   └── the-time-you-ran-the-code_pmi.csv
+│   └── the-time-you-ran-the-code_pmi.json
 ├── output_config
 │   └── the-time-you-ran-the-code_pmi.json
-├── output.csv
+├── data
+│   └── default_corpus.json
+│   └── default_comparison_corpus.json
 ├── README.md
 └── requirements.txt